 The United States of America and Mexico are not considered rabies-free.

-If you’re heading into Montreal, some dogs are now banned from the nineteen boroughs, falling under the category of “dangerous dogs”.
-Check this out before setting your plans in motion.
+If you’re heading into Montreal, check this out before setting your plans in motion.